 Why does Virginia Beach become hot for submarine cable landing?

 The main reason is a more diverse route across the Atlantic and a direct interconnection between Europe and the Ashburn/Dulles datacenter hub.
 The city has established two diverse terrestrial landing routes: Camp Pendleton, this route is complete and was built for Telxius’ MAREA and BRUSA cables, the second, Sandbridge, which is on the drawing board ready for future needs.

 The second is the favourable taxation policies.
 In December of 2017, Virginia Beach slashed its tax rate on computers and data center equipment to $0.40 per $100 of assessed value, currently the most competitive equipment tax breaks in the U.S.

 The third is that Virginia State is the home of one of the US’s large Internet hub, Ashburn, Virginia.
 More than 16 large datacenters and more than 60 smaller datacenters in the state.

-Although NYC is still hosting most of the Atlantic cable systems.
+Although New York, New Jersey and Miami are hosting most of the Atlantic cable systems.
 Virginia is hotter now for cable landing in the East Coast of the US.